 Once the proposal was accepted, Hurston worked with the folklorist Stetson Kennedy and others to preserve the culturally rich life of Florida she described, including songs.
 Hurston sang for many of the recordings, which often included background information about the source and history of the song.

-Begin by listening to the song “Halimufak,” supporting analysis with the Primary Source Analysis Tool and the Analyzing Sound Recordings Teacher’s Guide.
+Begin by listening to the song “Halimuhfack,” supporting analysis with the Primary Source Analysis Tool and the Analyzing Sound Recordings Teacher’s Guide.
 Play the song.
 Ask students to share observations and reflections before listening to Hurston’s commentary.

 - What can be learned about a culture or region from a song recording?